-There’s something about spring that puts us all in a reboot frame of mind.
+There’s something about spring that puts us all in a reboot and declutter frame of mind.
 Spring cleaning is part of the process as we look forward to warm summer breezes wafting in through open windows.

 If spring cleaning is something you like the idea of completing, but dread the process of actually doing it, here are some ideas for a logical approach that might make it easier and more enjoyable.
 We have quite a few ideas for you in this post.
 From cleaning ideas to more extreme ideas like hiring self storage units to help you fully clear out the clutter check out our tips!

 Have a Clear-Out